jazzblue/mgorest/README.md

 * flask-sqlalchemy
 * mysql-python

+5. In the file **mgorest/configmodule.py** configure you database for development and testing by setting SQLALCHEMY_DATABASE_URI variable.

 ## Versioning support
 I am using flask Blueprints to easily support different versions.
 Each version should be put in a directory under inner **mgorest/** folder.
 Simply register new blueprint for new version in *mgorest/\_\_init\_\_.py* (inner *mgorest*).